CleverRaven/Cataclysm-DDA/COMPILING-FLATPAK.md

-# COMPILING GUIDE FOR LINUX (USING FLATPAK)
+# Compiling Guide for Linux (Flatpak)

-## PREREQUISITES
+## Prerequisites

 - Install `flatpak` and `flatpak-builder` from your distribution's package manager.
 - Install `freedesktop-platform` & `freedesktop-sdk` using `flatpak install flathub org.freedesktop.Platform//18.08 org.freedesktop.Sdk//18.08`

-## BUILD
+## Build

-- Clone the source code and run `flatpak-builder --repo=repo --ccache --force-clean build-dir org.Cataclysm.DDA.json` or `flatpak-builder --repo=repo --ccache --force-clean build-dir org.Cataclysm.DDA.Tiles.json` to build the ncurses or tiles version of the application.
+Clone the source code and run `flatpak-builder --repo=repo --ccache --force-clean build-dir org.Cataclysm.DDA.json` or `flatpak-builder --repo=repo --ccache --force-clean build-dir org.Cataclysm.DDA.Tiles.json` to build the ncurses or tiles version of the application.

-## INSTALLATION
+## Installation

 Run `flatpak --user install test-repo org.Cataclysm.DDA` (or) `flatpak --user install test-repo org.Cataclysm.DDA.Tiles` to install the game.
 Note: If you are installing the game for first time you will have to set up local repo.
 Run this `flatpak --user remote-add --no-gpg-verify test-repo repo`

-## STARTING THE GAME
+## Starting the game

 `flatpak run org.Cataclysm.DDA` (or) `flatpak run org.Cataclysm.DDA.Tiles` **or**
 Launch the Game from Applications -> Games -> Cataclysm: Dark Days Ahead (or) Cataclysm: Dark Days Ahead - Tiles.
 **Note**: For the ncurses version, terminal will just show a blank screen on launch.
 Just press any button to start the game.

-## PERMISSIONS
+## Permissions

 - **Ncurses version**
   - Home Directory